8 MCMC

 \[\pi \approx 4 \times \frac{\text{simulated points within circle}}{\text{total number of simulated points}}\]

-Let explore how the approximation of \(\pi\) improves as more points are sampled.
+Here we we run a single simulation to estimate \(\pi\).
+Let explore how the approximation of \(\pi\) changes as more points are sampled.

 Suppose that we have an iid (see Definition A.8) incubation periods dataset of \(n\) samples \(y = (y_1, y_2, \cdots, y_n)\).
 We assume these data are independent draws from a Gamma distribution with shape \(\alpha\) and rate \(\beta\).